 Federal regulations require that financial aid recipients maintain satisfactory academic progress towards a degree or certificate to be eligible to receive federal aid.
 Academic progress will be evaluated at the end of each semester for students receiving Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work Study and Federal Direct Loans.
 Summer term is treated the same as fall and spring terms.

-Satisfactory Academic Progress Policy is applied to not only students receiving Federal Aid but also students receiving Veterans Educational Assistance and other funding that require that the student make satisfactory academic progress as defined by the institution.
+Satisfactory Academic Progress Policy is applied to not only receiving Federal Aid students receiving Veterans Educational Assistance and other funding that require that the student make satisfactory academic progress as defined by the institution.

 The Financial Aid Office will determine the satisfactory progress of each student at the completion of fall, spring and summer semester/terms.
-Eligibility relative to this policy may also be reviewed as students apply for aid at CCC.
+Eligibility will also be reviewed as students apply for aid at CCC.

 Academic progress is measured by the following:

 - College credits completed/Credit hours attempted or Pace

 Monitoring Periods, Warnings and Loss of Eligibility or Suspension